0xClandestine/tiny-bonds/README.md

 ## Overview

-1. Protocol XYZ wants to some of their XYZ tokens for DAI, so they call `create()` within the `TinyBondsFactory` to create their own `TinyBonds` market.
+1. Protocol XYZ wants to sell some of their XYZ tokens for DAI, so they call `create()` within the `TinyBondsFactory` to create their own `TinyBonds` market.
 2. Protocol XYZ decides to sell `100 XYZ` tokens and will accept a price anywhere between `10` and `15 DAI` with a maturity of `5 days`.
 3. Price will start at `15 DAI` and decrease exponentially to a floor price of `10 DAI` assuming no purchases are made.
 4. Alice notices the bond price is currently `12.5 DAI` while the markets spot is still around `15 DAI` so she decides to bond `50 XYZ` tokens for `625 DAI`.